chunkypixel/atari-dev-studio/README.md

 * Compile source code for your Atari 2600 or 7800 using batari Basic, 7800basic or dasm
 * Optionally launch and test your game using the Stella (2600) or A7800 (7800) emulators
 * Manage your project using the File Explorer or version-control your source code directly with GitHub (and others) using the built-in features of the Visual Studio Code platform.
-* Provide references to your own specific releases of each language or emulator rather than use the includes ones (via Preferences -> Settings -> Atari Dev Studio)
+* Provide references to your own specific releases of each language or emulator rather than use the includes ones via the **Settings**.

 Additional features are planned for the future.
 At this time the focus is on the core functionality and ensuring full cross-platform support.